Partitioning $H$-minor free graphs into three subgraphs with no large components: Introduction

 \begin{theorem} For every graph $H$ and every positive integer $\Delta$, there exists an integer $N$ such that if $H$ is not an \emph{odd} minor of a graph $G$ of the maximum degree at most $\Delta$, then $V(G)$ can be partitioned into three sets $X_1,X_2,X_3$ such that for $1\le i\le 3$, every component of~$G[X_i]$ has at most $N$ vertices. \end{theorem} Since every odd minor of a graph $G$ is also a minor of $G$, Theorem~\ref{3color odd minor free} trivially implies Theorem~\ref{3color minor free}.

 Interestingly Demaine, Hajiaghayi, and Kawarabayashi~\cite{DHK2010} proved a result analogous to Theorem~\ref{2color into bdd tw} for odd minors, claiming that graphs with no odd $H$-minor can be partitioned into two induced subgraphs of bounded tree-width.
 This with Theorem~\ref{3color bdd tw} would imply that graphs with no odd $H$-minor having bounded maximum degree can be partitioned into $4$ induced subgraphs each having no large components.
-Theorem~\ref{3color odd minor free} reduces $4$ to $3$.
+Theorem~\ref{3color odd minor free} reduces the number of induced subgraphs from four to three.

 \paragraph{Applications to a weaker version of Hadwiger's conjecture} As an application of Theorem~\ref{3color minor free}, we investigate the following relaxation of Hadwiger's conjecture: what is the minimum $k$ as a function of~$t$ such that for some $N$, every graph $G$ with no $K_{t+1}$ minor admits a partition of $V(G)$ into $k$ sets $X_1,X_2,\ldots,X_k$ with the property that each $G[X_i]$ has no component on more than $N$ vertices?
 Hadwiger's conjecture~\cite{hadwiger}, if true, would imply that $k=t$ (with $N=1$).
 Kawarabayashi and Mohar~\cite{km} proved that $k \leq \lceil 15.5(t+1) \rceil$, and Wood~\cite{w} proved that $k \leq \lceil 3.5t+2 \rceil$.
 We improve these results by using a recent result of Edwards, Kang, Kim, Oum, and Seymour~\cite{ekkos}.